 Aggregate demand:

-Incumbants:
+Available bandwidth:

 Window:

 Depth:

 Dynamic Load Allocations and Routing and fleet management – Currently, especially with Less Than Truckload (LTL) fleets, there is a need to provide dynamic rerouting of a truck to pick up a previously unscheduled load.
 This is currently done via cellular phones and satellite systems, but would be much more efficient using Wi-Fi.
 In doing so, with the additional bandwidth available, navigation updates can be made towards the new destination which take into account all other stops that will be required during that day (a capability that is beyond conventional navigation systems).